1907–08 FA Cup: First round proper

 36 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Of the League sides not exempt to this round, Oldham Athletic, Glossop and Chesterfield were put into the Fifth Qualifying Round, and each one won.
-Clapton Orient were placed in the preliminary round, and won through to the Third Qualifying Round before losing to Southend United.
-Nine non-league clubs joined the three League sides in winning through to the first round Proper.
+Of the League sides not exempt to this round, Clapton Orient was again entered in the preliminary round, but this time won through to the third qualifying round before also losing to Southend United.
+Glossop, Chesterfield and Oldham were all entered in the fifth qualifying round.

-Sixteen non-league sides were exempt to the first round to bring the total number of teams up to 64.
+Sixteen Southern League sides were also exempt to the first round.
 These were:

 32 matches were scheduled to be played on Saturday 11 January 1908.
 Eight matches were drawn and went to replays in the following midweek, of which one went to a second replay.

 Second round proper

 The sixteen second round matches were played on Saturday 1 February 1908.
 Five matches were drawn, with the replays taking place in the following midweek.
 One of these, the Stoke against Gainsborough Trinity match, went to a second replay the following week.